tararoys/SinatraActiveRecordUsersSkillsProficiencies/README.md

 - [x] Now know to pull from a remote repository and push to a remote repository.
 - [x] Boot up the app
 - [x] check what the app currently does.
 It lets you sign in and view the main page.
 That's it.
-- [ ] create wireframe for what pages need to be added.
+- [x] create wireframe for what pages need to be added.
-- [ ] create database schema for proficiencies.
+- [x] create database schema for proficiencies.
 Proficiencies is a join table.

    ![](/.docs/schema.jpg)

+- [ ] need to learn about relative links in github for linking images in the Readme